Pour over café filtre en train d'être préparé avec verseuse en verre sur comptoir de café

 Come discover filter coffee at Carrera

-A cup of pour-over at Carrera Café, in Petit-Champlain, is an invitation to slow down and discover coffee in an entirely new light.
-The barista will guide you.
+A pour over cup at Carrera Café, in Petit-Champlain, is an invitation to slow down and discover coffee in an entirely new light.
+The barista guides you.

 More articles